-The AC4200W is unevenly circular in shape; it is colored in white except for the grey control panel on the top of the device.
-The white color, the modern design, and the overall impression allow you to integrate the GermGuardian AC4200W in almost any ambiance.
+The AC4200W is unevenly circular in shape; it is colored white except for the grey control panel on the top of the device.
+The white color, the modern design, and the overall impression allow you to integrate the GermGuardian AC4200W into almost any ambiance.
 And now you’ll be able to do that easier than with some older GermGuardian models.

 The control panel is on the top of the device.
 The control panel has buttons and indicators.
 The buttons are touch-sensitive, very sensitive, and very easy to use.

 You will find the ‘Power,’ ‘Speed,’ and ‘Timer’ buttons on the control panel.
-The fan speed button changes the engine speed with each press, the first speed is the sleep mode, and the last fourth speed is the turbo mode.
+The fan speed button changes the motor speed with each press, the first speed is the sleep mode, and the last fourth speed is the turbo mode.

 Although the GermGuardian AC4200W has an unusual circular shape, the vents are not positioned over the entire surface.
 The vents are located on the lower half of the device but only partially on the front and rear sides.
 It also has vents at the bottom.
 The GermGuardian logo is painted on the front panel.
 As mentioned earlier, the AC4200W draws air through the vents, which is then filtered and exits through the grilles at the top of the device.

 The air purifier weighs 6.55 lb.
 The dimensions of the device are: 10.5 x 10.75 x 15.5 in.
 It is a very small device, so it can easily be placed on a bedside table, desk, or shelf.